30 Things to Do in Florence: Art, Food, & Epic Tuscany Day Trips

 2. The Duomo: Santa Maria del Fiore Cathedral

-The Florence Duomo on a rainy day
+Exploring the Florence Duomo on a rainy day.

+A rainy day in Florence,Italy.
 Photo credit: Jolayne Kline/Just Wander More

 3. Climb Brunelleschi’s Dome